 The variation of the glass samples were small.
 All in all, more than 90% of the samples were within 0.005 absolute difference from the mean value.
 The outliers among the low-e coatings is believed to be due to defects from shipping and handling the samples.
-The information about the premeasured value is not shared with each box or used to scale the result submitted from the participants.
-It is instead seen as a test to verify that the product is not something completely different and as a measure of if the tolerance set by NFRC can handle minor sample variations as well as measurement variations.
-The conclusion from looking at this data is that it is of little benefit to force the ILC participants to measure more than one sample.
+The conclusion from looking at this data is that it is of little benefit to force the manufacturers to measure more than one sample.